 Avoid Dangerous Distractions While Driving

 Distracted driving kills hundreds of thousands of people each year, and the worst part is that an overwhelming majority of these accidents are avoidable.
 Having screaming children in the backseat is a distraction that you can’t easily avoid.
 However, there are many others that can be prevented to protect yourself, others in the same vehicle, and those on the road around you.

-Put The Phone Away
+Put the Phone Away

 Use Audio Command Options and Pre-Set Your GPS When Stopped

 Discourage Distractions from Passengers